QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 It is worth pausing here to think about  roles played by  **human** intelligence and **artificial** intelligence  here.

-Artificial intelligence (AI a.k.a.
-ML) is running the regressions.
+Artificial intelligence, in this case meaning a computer,  is running the regressions for us.

-But you can regress anything on anything else.
+But we are free to  regress anything on anything else.

-Human intelligence tell us which regressions to run.
+Human intelligence tells us which regressions to run.

-Even  more human intelligence is required fully to appreciate what they reveal about the structure of the Ramsey plan.
+Additional inputs of  human intelligence will be  required fully to appreciate what those regressions  reveal about the structure of a Ramsey plan.

 ```{note}
 At this point, it is worthwhile to read how Chang {cite}`chang1998credible` chose